ACAT-SCUT/CycleNet/README.md

 ### Data Preparation

-All the datasets needed for CycleNet can be obtained from the [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) provided in Autoformer.
+All the datasets needed for CycleNet can be obtained from the [[Google Drive]](https://drive.google.com/file/d/1bNbw1y8VYp-8pkRTqbjoW-TA-G8T0EQf/view) that introduced in previous works such as Autoformer and SCINet.
 Create a separate folder named ```./dataset``` and place all the CSV files in this directory.
 **Note**: Place the CSV files directly into this directory, such as "./dataset/ETTh1.csv"